Policy Education and Training

 Throughout its fifty year history, the Philip R. Lee Institute for Health Policy Studies has been a leader in inter-disciplinary training for the next generation of health policy researchers and practitioners.

-The goals of the PRL-IHPS training program are:
+The goals of the IHPS training program are:

 - To train diverse stakeholders to conduct outstanding health policy research;